Holyrood PR Grab PR Headlines For Care Commission’s Involving People Group

 Agnes told Live Care news: “Since being diagnosed with dementia I have started writing a memory book, which is basically a journal detailing my life history.
 I am also compiling a picture book with photographs to illustrate my life through the ages. “

-The full story appeared on Live Care News and was part of a PR campaign by the Holyrood Partnership, public relations in Scotland.
+The full story appeared on Live Care News and was part of a PR campaign by the Holyrood PR, public relations in Scotland.